shupershuff/Diablo2RLoader/README.md

 **Q:** A UAC prompt opens each time asking me to run as Admin.
 This is annoying.
 Can I disable this?<br>
 **A:** Yes, there are a couple ways to do this, see here: https://silicophilic.com/add-program-to-uac-exception/#Method_2_Run_Programs_With_Admin_Privileges_Without_UAC_Prompt

+**Q:** Will this work if I've extracted game files with Casc viewer in an attempt to make the game load faster<br>
+**A:** Yes, if you're one of the people that have done this, you can still run the game using this script.
+Make sure to specify "-direct -txt" as commandline options in accounts.csv

 **Q:** Why does the script need to run as admin?<br>
 **A:** The script needs to run as admin in order to kill the "Check for Other instances" process handle and to be able to rename your D2r windows once launched.
 The script uses the names of these Windows to detect which accounts are currently active.